 This is the first in a series of posts about the projects I’ve been doing as part of my Masters in Information Design at the University of Reading.
 Information design is a diverse subject that takes in many disciplines.
-One of those is wayfinding — the art and psychology of leading people in the right direction, whether […]Read more "Wayfinding: Harris Garden"
+One of those is wayfinding — the art and psychology of leading people in the right direction, whether they […]Read more "Wayfinding: Harris Garden"

 The charity Cerebra asked for a way of explaining what you might get by claiming Disability Living Allowance (DLA) for parents and carers of children (under 16) with disabilities.
 This is what I produced for them:Read more "A guide to Disability Living Allowance (DLA)"